AnneEstoppey/NorthSea_Dashboard/readme.md

 Hovering close to the data points or field outlines will show popups with more detailed information.

-Production units are mill Sm3 OE (million Standard cubic meters Oil Equivanlent).
+Production units are mill Sm3 OE (million Standard cubic meters Oil Equivalent).

 The outlines of the fields are from December 2023.